Frieda-VI/Aviation/docs/pages/Api/Collapser.md

         print(Returns.Example3[1], Returns.Get(1), Returns.Get())
     end

-    --// Performing Garbage Collecting \\--
+    --// Performing garbage collecting \\--
     PlayerStructures[Player] = nil
 end)

 ```

 The second method of collapsing is specific to 1 Indexer.
 Instead of a boolean `true` being provided as argument, it takes a specific string `Example3` as argument.
-This Indexer is then used to find the Collapser for the RemoteObject under the name of the Indexer.
+This indexer is then used to find the collapser for the RemoteObject under the name of the Indexer.

 All the returned values are stored similarly to the first method.
-But with only one RemoteObject's Collapser being called, there's only going to be one returned table.
+But with only one RemoteObject's collapser being called, there's only going to be one returned table.
 Therefore, the return table for the second method offers a `.Get` method which takes a number as parameter.
 This number is then used to obtain the returned value according to the order returned, if left blank, it returns the first returned value of the Collapse method.

 That's about it all on Collapser.